NandhipatiGanesh/react-wireframe2/README.md

 These  Code for React wireframes its include a very interactive hero section made with atropos, its give 3d effect to images and

-#Gsap parallax scroll effect also included these two sections are very usefull for web design website
+<h2>Gsap parallax scroll effect also included these two sections are very usefull for web design website </h2>

-#To use you need install atropos and gsap
+<h3>To use you need install atropos and gsap </h3>

 # Getting Started with Create React App